vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

 tweets and bios.
 The user’s job title is found using Wikipedia crawling.
 The challenge of multiple job title per user is handled using a semantic word embedding and clustering method.
-Then, a job prediction method based on a deep neural network and TFIDF word embedding is introduced.
+Then, a job prediction method based on a deep neural network and TF-IDF word embedding is introduced.
 We also take the advantage of hashtags and emojis in the tweets for job prediction.
 Results show that the job title of users in Twitter could be well predicted with 54% accuracy in nine categories.